Police Appeal Tribunals (PATs) hear appeals against the findings of gross (serious) misconduct brought by police officers or special constables.

 - You must confirm your identity before entry will be allowed.
 Please produce photographic identification to allow verification of your identity

-- You must sign in and out of Force Headquarters and wear a visitor badge; please do not leave the premises without signing out
+- You must sign in and out of Joint Headquarters and wear a visitor badge; please do not leave the premises without signing out

 - Toilet facilities and a water machine will be made available for you.
 There are no refreshment facilities on site